How to Introduce Whole Milk to a 1 Year Old

-They all agreed that the trick is to introduce cow’s milk gradually.
-Continue to offer your baby his regular bottles, but slowly “mix” in regular milk as well.
+Still, how exactly do you transition from breastmilk to whole milk after all this time?
+The trick is to introduce it gradually.
+Continue to offer his regular bottles, but slowly “mix” in regular milk as well.
 Take a look at these three examples of how you can do just that:

 Option 1: Introduce milk in one week

 Free printables: Looking for ideas to do with your little one?
-Join my newsletter and grab my printable calendar of activities for one-year-olds!
+Join my newsletter and grab your printable calendar of activities for one-year-olds!
 Check them off as you go along, or use the blank template to add your ideas.
 Grab it below—at no cost to you.
 As one parent said:

 “Thank you!
 I’m glad I came across your list.
 It is age-appropriate, inexpensive, and not messy.
-We really appreciate it.” -Sally S.
+We really appreciate it.”

 1 year old activities